angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 when to pivot away from Doomsday will help you win games you might not have otherwise.

 Cabal Ritual with threshold is 5 black mana.
-Just need one more to cast DD + IC.
+Just need one more to cast Dd + IC.

 Don't shoot off Duresses willy-nilly.

 Try not to be overly afraid of Surgical Extraction.
 There is no one card that can be removed from your deck to completely shut off your ability to win.
-Since Draw4s let you pick up your whole deck after Doomsday there's no good way for your opponent to Surgical you post-DD and leave you with less than a 60% chance to win by reordering your pile.
+Since Draw4s let you pick up your whole deck after Doomsday there's no good way for your opponent to Surgical you post-Dd and leave you with less than a 60% chance to win by reordering your pile.

 When you want to cast a cantrip, think hard about what you're looking for.
 What